top of page

-Healthy communication is the foundation of strong relationships, but when toxic patterns take over, they can erode trust and connection.
+Healthy communication is the foundation of strong relationships.
+However, when toxic patterns take over, they can erode trust and connection.
 The Gottman Institute, known for its extensive research on relationships, identified four toxic communication behaviors that predict relationship breakdown—referred to as the "Four Horsemen of the Apocalypse."
 Just as the biblical story warns of destruction, these behaviors can signal serious trouble if left unaddressed.

-Criticism – This goes beyond constructive feedback and becomes an attack on a person’s character.
+Criticism goes beyond constructive feedback.
+It becomes an attack on a person’s character.
 Phrases like “You always…” or “You never…” can make a partner feel unworthy or blamed.

 Tips to Improve Communication: Use a gentle startup by framing concerns with “I” statements.
 Explain what’s happening, but don’t blame or judge.
-For example, instead of “You never listen to me,” try “I feel unheard when I share my thoughts.”
+For example, instead of saying, “You never listen to me,” try, “I feel unheard when I share my thoughts.”

-Defensiveness – Acting like the victim or shifting blame rather than taking responsibility for one’s role in a conflict.
+Defensiveness involves acting like the victim or shifting blame.
+It’s a way to avoid taking responsibility for one’s role in a conflict.

 Tips to Improve Communication: Own your part and apologize when necessary.
 Acknowledging mistakes fosters connection and problem-solving rather than fueling further conflict.

-Contempt – This is the most toxic of all, as it conveys moral superiority.
-It includes sarcasm, cynicism, name-calling, eye-rolling, and belittling comments, which make the other person feel small and unworthy
+Contempt is the most toxic of all.
+It conveys moral superiority and includes sarcasm, cynicism, name-calling, eye-rolling, and belittling comments.
+These behaviors make the other person feel small and unworthy.

 Tips to Improve Communication: Practice appreciation and gratitude.
 Make a habit of expressing what you value in your partner.
 Shifting the focus to positive attributes helps rebuild warmth and respect.

-Stonewalling – Withdrawing from a conversation or using the silent treatment to create emotional distance rather than engaging in resolution.
+Stonewalling involves withdrawing from a conversation or using the silent treatment.
+This creates emotional distance rather than engaging in resolution.

 Tips for Healthier Communication: Take a break and self-soothe.
 If emotions are overwhelming, it’s okay to pause and return when both partners feel calmer and ready to communicate effectively.